-We conduct substantially all of our business through our subsidiaries.
+We conduct all of our business through our subsidiaries.
 The Senior Notes are jointly and severally guaranteed on an unsecured senior basis by all of our subsidiaries that guarantee our obligations under the Credit Facility.
-The summarized financial information presented below is consistent with our consolidated financial statements, except transactions between combining entities have been eliminated.
+The summarized financial information presented below is consistent with our condensed consolidated financial statements, except transactions between combining entities have been eliminated.
 Financial information for our combined non-guarantor entities has been excluded pursuant to SEC Regulation S-X Rule 13-01.
-Presented below is condensed financial information for the combined wholly-owned subsidiary guarantors at December 31, 2023 and 2022, and for the year ended December 31, 2023.
+Presented below is financial information for the combined wholly-owned subsidiary guarantors at December 31, 2024 and 2023, and for the year ended December 31, 2024.